 Title companies sometimes insist on a court order that the property was the owner’s homestead through death when the deceased owner had creditors.
 A court order requires a court proceeding, and the appropriate court proceeding is a formal probate.
 As a result, surviving family member wanting to sell the parents’ former residence may have to open probate even if the parents conveyed the house to a living trust and there are no probate assets.

-As a result, children usually will have to open up a probate even through there are no probate assets when a homestead is involved.
-The sole purpose of the probate would be to file a petition with the court to declare the decedent’s residence to be their exempt homestead.
+The sole purpose of the probate is filing a court petition to declare the decedent’s residence to be their exempt homestead.
 The probate court routinely grants an order determining homestead status.
-This order ensures that the house is exempt from unknown claims and leads a title insurance company to issue insurance to potential buyers of the home.
+This order ensures that the house is exempt from unknown claims and leads a title insurance company to issue insurance to potential buyers and their mortgage company.